jcbnlsn/MacNotificationsPlugin/README.md

 https://marketplace.coronalabs.com/plugin/???

 This plugin provides access to the Notification Center on MacOS.
-It allows you to schedule/dispatch local notification as banners or notification alerts.
+It allows you to schedule/dispatch local notifications as banners or notification alerts.
 Banners are regular notifications and alerts are notifications with buttons or text reply fields.